forta-network/starter-kits/suspicious-funding-ts/README.md

 ## Alerts

 - SUSPICIOUS-FUNDING
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a new EOA is funded by a suspicious address
-  - Severity is always set to "Medium" (mention any conditions where it could be something else)
+  - Severity is always set to "Medium"
-  - Type is always set to "Suspicious" (mention any conditions where it could be something else)
+  - Type is always set to "Suspicious"
   - Metadata includes:
     - `sender`: The address that sent funds
     - `receiver`: The address that received funds